 Step 4 – LOI – An LOI, or “Letter of intent” follows an IOI and is an escalation of commitment between you and the potential buyer.
 For most buyers, an LOI represents a real commitment to buy your business unless any unforeseen items arise in the diligence stage.
 Other parties, however, use LOIs similarly to IOIs; they’ll look to get a signed LOI on file quickly and enter diligence as fast as possible to assess fit.
 The LOI will outline the proposed terms of the transaction and any relevant timelines.
 It will also usually contain a clause regarding “exclusivity”, which will state that for a pre-determined period of time you will not shop the business to another buyer.
 This is a good-faith measure to ensure that both parties are committed to consummating the transaction if diligence goes smoothly – it is also typically the only binding portion of the LOI.
 Once an LOI is signed you are ready to move into the heavy-lifting stage of a transaction – diligence.

 Step 5 – Diligence – Diligence is the most time-consuming step for both you and the buyer.
 As the seller, it is during this time you will be required to produce any and all documents relating to your business including tax returns, bank statements, insurance policies, employee records, and legal filings, and more.
 The leg-work in producing these documents can be overwhelming for many sellers and should be a serious consideration if you’re still unsure whether you’re committed to selling.
-For buyers, diligence is a time to dot i’s and cross i’s.
+For buyers, diligence is a time to dot i’s and cross t’s.
 Buyers have a vested interested in leaving no stone unturned to protect the capital they are putting at risk.
-Experienced and professional buyers like ValueStreet will will produce an information request list early in the diligence process indicating exactly what will be required.
+Experienced and professional buyers like ValueStreet will produce an information request list early in the diligence process indicating exactly what will be required.
 This benefits you as a seller; the earlier you know what you’ll need to produce, the better you can plan for it.
 Diligence periods have set timelines and any delay in producing documents will likely result in a delay in closing and potentially the lost goodwill of the buyer.

 Step 6 – Purchase Agreement – Purchase agreements are the definitive contracts in any business acquisition.
 The document will describe actually what is being sold, the terms under which the assets are being transferred, and what assurances each party is making to the other about the condition of those assets (called ‘reps & warranties’).
 Purchase agreements take time to produce and even more time to finalize.
 You should expect a few weeks of attorneys fees as your attorney passes the document back and forth between the buyer and theirs.
 Due to the stress levels involved at this stage, deals can fall apart over trivial details that wouldn’t matter if cooler heads prevailed.
-The good news is that if you’re at the purchase agreement stage you and the buyer have come down a long road together and are literally read to sign on the dotted line.
+The good news is that if you’re at the purchase agreement stage you and the buyer have come down a long road together and are literally ready to sign on the dotted line.
 Doing so will lead to closing.